lukaszsobala/bvm/README.md

 ### Tips:
 - Use an ARM 64-bit Linux OS with the `kvm` kernel module enabled.
 This is a hard requirement.
 - Use Wayland.
 This is not a hard requirement, but it makes a big difference.
+- Use ZRAM.
+This is a must if you have a 1GB or 2GB Pi model.
+[Instructions here.](https://pi-apps.io/install-app/install-more-ram-on-raspberry-pi/)
 - Use Debian Bookworm or a new-ish Ubuntu image.
 Debian Bullseye may or may not work.
 If you try it, please let me know how it went.
 Maybe it works fine.
 - Your VM can be a folder anywhere, so it could be on an external SSD drive, or even network storage if you wanted.
 If you encounter issues with sparse preallocation, let me know and I can add a fallback case to do full preallocation.
 - Encounter an issue?
 [Open an issue.](https://github.com/Botspot/bvm/issues) Deal?
 Deal. :)